akprodromou/akprodromou.github.io/index.md

 # Hi, I'm Antonis

-Welcome to my personal portfolio website!
-I'm interested in Data and Behavioural Analysis and Visualisation, and I enjoy working with multi-disciplinary professionals in a constructive and creative way.
+And this is my portfolio website!
+I’m interested in data, behavioural analysis and visualisation, and I enjoy working with multi-disciplinary professionals in a constructive and creative way.

 ---